NXP/mcu-smhmi/framework/docs/events/overview.md

 (assuming the device has implemented an `inferComplete` function).

-As part of the `inferComplete` function call, the output manager will also communicate the HAL device from which the event originated, the ID of the event received, as well as any additional information related to the event that was generated.
+As part of the `inferComplete` function call, the output manager also communicates the HAL device from which the event originated, the ID of the event received, as well as any additional information related to the event that was generated.

-For example, a "Face Recognized" event will also include the ID of the face being recognized.
+For example, a "Face Recognized" event also includes the ID of the face being recognized.
 Below is an example of how the RGB LED HAL device responds to several different events.

 ```c title="RGB Output Device InferComplete Handler" {12,15}
 static hal_output_status_t HAL_OutputDev_RgbLed_InferComplete(const output_dev_t *dev,